Antonín Kinský (footballer, born 1975): International career

 Kinský played for the under-17 team of Czechoslovakia in 1992, making two appearances.
 He went on to make three appearances for the Czech Republic national under-21 football team in 1997.

 Kinský was called up to the Czech Republic national team by coach Karel Brückner before their participation in two friendly matches in Cyprus in February 2002.
 He was one of three uncapped goalkeepers named in the squad, the others being Petr Čech and Martin Vaniak.
 He made his debut in Cyprus on 13 February, playing the second half of the game against the host country in a 4–3 win.

 Kinský was named in the Czech Republic squad for two major tournaments, UEFA Euro 2004 and the 2006 FIFA World Cup, but didn't play in either competition.
 He played in a total of five matches for his national team between 2002 and 2004.
 He also made one appearance for the "A2" team of his country in 2006, playing the second half of a match against Turkey B on 1 March.

 Post-playing career

 Kinský became a goalkeeping coach for the youth team of FC Tempo Prague after finishing his playing career, stating his desire to work as a goalkeeping coach in professional football in the future, but not as a head coach.

 Personal life

 Kinský studied Russian at school.
-He and his wife, Martina, have two children, Tonda and Andrea, who both take part in sports.
-His son played youth football for FC Tempo Prague in 2012.
+He and his wife, Martina, have two children, Antonín and Andrea, who both took part in sports in their childhood.
+Antonín Jr. went on to become a professional football goalkeeper, moving to England to play for Tottenham Hotspur in 2025.